linas/i370-bigfoot/README.md

 important, but the further refinement into the concept of a shell seemed to be lost (or misunderstood) in both the Microsoft and the mainframe world.

-* Why was the shell underappreciated in some quarters?
+* Why was the shell under-appreciated in some quarters?
 In the Microsoft world, this was perhaps due to the small size of early Intel x86 PC's.
 We had to wait for Linux to see a practical demonstration.
 In the mainframe world, this was due to a focus on transaction processing and batch processing.
 No